migvidal/alba-website/content/english/_index.md

       - title: "Accesibility"
         image: "/images/drawing_icons/ic_web_document.svg"
         bulletpoints:
-          - "Subtitling for the deaf (SDH)/ Closed capBons: in English (from a script or transcript) and EN>ES translation."
+          - "Subtitling for the deaf (SDH)/ Closed captions: in English (from a script or transcript) and EN>ES translation."
           - "Audiodescription: creation of scripts in Spanish."
         dialog_button: "What is audiodescription?"
         dialog_title: "What is audiodescription??, you might ask"